 Flax seeds add flavor to many dishes and have been used for thousands of years in the Mediterranean cuisine.
 Today, numerous studies have proved the importance of flaxseed in the maintenance of health.
-From lowering the levels of cholesterol to relief of menopausal symptoms, flaxseed has been a favorite of some as a flavorful ingredient in the kitchen as well as a vital key to wellness.
+From lowering the levels of cholesterol to the relief of menopausal symptoms, flaxseed has been a favorite of some as a flavorful ingredient in the kitchen as well as a vital key to wellness.

 What are flax seeds?

 Flax, or also known as common flax or linseed, has a scientific name Linum usitatissimum.
-It belongs to the genus Linum in the family Linaceae, and grows in cool regions of the world.
-Flax seed comes in two varieties: brown and yellow or golden.
+It belongs to the genus Linum in the family Linaceae and grows in cool regions of the world.
+Flaxseed comes in two varieties: brown and yellow or golden.
 Though the varieties have similar contents of omega-3 fatty acids, one kind of yellow flax seed is an exception.
-This yellow flax called solin, or with a trade name Linola, has a completely different oil profile that is low in omega-3.
+This yellow flax called solin, or with a tradename Linola, has a completely different oil profile that is low in omega-3.

 How flax seed works?

 Flaxseed is one of the most nutritious foods that we often forget to utilize.
-Some of its valuable uses is it contains high levels of omega-3 fatty acids, which we need to attain balance between omega6:omega3 ratio.
+One of its valuable uses is it contains high levels of omega-3 fatty acids, which we need to attain a balance between omega6:omega3 ratio.
 It is also rich in fiber that could help us avoid cravings and lets us eat less food by making us feel full for a longer time.
-This fiber is also binds to cholesterol that later prevents it from being absorbed in the body.
+This fiber also binds to cholesterol that later prevents it from being absorbed in the body.
 Flaxseed also affects the blood by decreasing its thickness therefore clogs in the arteries and heart is prevented.
 By improving the blood flow it would as well as enhance the function of the kidney.

 Flax seeds in Menopause